 - Has spelling or grammatical errors.

 - Keep the security features of your computer software up to date.
-This includes your Web browser, virus scan software and firewall.
+This includes your Web browser, virus scan software and a firewall.

 - Go directly to the company website by opening a new browser window and typing in the Web address.

-- Do NOT send personal information (e.g. credit or debit card number, Social Security number, online passwords or PIN) in response to an email request from anyone or any entity.
+- Do NOT send personal information (e.g., credit or debit card number, Social Security number, online passwords, or PIN) in response to an email request from anyone or any entity.